Mourning the summer of 1862

 Lower Sioux Agency near Morton.
 This site, managed by the Lower Sioux Indian Community, was the first place attacked during the 1862 war.

 It has an illuminating museum and an 1861 stone warehouse that is the only original building remaining.
-It's nine miles east
+It's nine miles east of Redwood Falls.

 Birch Coulee Battlefield near Morton.
 This beautiful restored prairie is where Dakota warriors surprised a burial party sent from Fort Ridgely, in a battle that became the biggest setback for U.S. troops in the 1862 conflict.